At Morrisroe Group, we treat every website visitor with respect

 Performance of a contract.Legitimate interests (e.g. to recover debts due to us).

-To deliver good and/or services knowledge of with staff[JS1], contractors, distributors, insurers, accountants, HMRC were required.
-[JS1] Unclear as to what this whole sentence intends to say.
+To deliver good and/or services knowledge of with staff, contractors, distributors, insurers, accountants, HMRC where required.

 Performance of a contract.